 A4250 is a highly potent and selective inhibitor of the ileal bile acid transporter (IBAT), sometimes also referred to as the apical sodium dependent bile acid transporter (ASBT)) that has minimal systemic exposure and acts locally in the gut.
 In an open label Phase 2 study in children with cholestatic liver disease and pruritus, A4250 showed reductions in serum bile acids and pruritus in most patients and exhibited a favorable overall tolerability profile.

 Albireo is developing A4250 initially to treat patients with PFIC, a rare genetic liver disease, and plans to consider additional development in other pediatric cholestatic liver diseases and disorders in the future.
-Albireo expects to initiate a planned Phase 3 study of A4250 in patients with PFIC in the second half of 2017.
+Albireo expects to initiate a planned Phase 3 study of A4250 in patients with PFIC by the spring of 2018.

 A4250 has been granted orphan drug designation for PFIC in the United States and the European Union and has been granted access to the PRIority MEdicines (PRIME) program of the European Medicines Agency (EMA) for the treatment of PFIC.